chfin/hakyll-notes/README.md

 Set up hakyll-notes in a directory either on your machine or on a server, depending on whether you keep your notes locally or in a remote git repository.

-Add a hook to your git repo which does the following on each commit (local) or push (remote):
+Add a hook to your notes git repo which does the following on each commit (local) or push (remote):

 1. switch to the hakyll-notes directory
 2. pull the notes repo into the `notes/` directory